gear-foundation/gear-wiki/docs/examples/Gaming/galactic-express.md

 }
 ```

-The `Results` record all possible events during the players' turns and the number of scores they have earned
+The `Results` record all possible events during the players' turns, the number of scores they have earned and information about the participants

 ```rust title="galactic-express/io/src/lib.rs"
 pub struct Results {